Emily Newell Blair: Marriage and family

 She married on December 24, 1900, at Carthage to Harry Wallace Blair, the son of John Blair and Mary Jane Plttenger.
 He was born on July 7, 1877, at Maryville, Missouri, and died at Alexandria, Arlington County, Virginia, in 1964.
-He was a 1904 graduate of the George Washington University School of Law.
+He was a 1904 graduate of the George Washington University Law School.

 While attending law school, he worked as a secretary for Secretary of Labor and Commerce George B. Cortelyou.
 During World War I, he served in France with the YMCA.
 After the war, he returned to the U.S. and from 1919 to 1933, practiced law in Joplin, Missouri.
 He was an active member of the Oxford Group (known as Moral Re-Armament from 1938 until 2001, and as Initiatives of Change since then) founded by Dr. Frank N.D.
 Buchman.

 He was appointed in 1933 as an Assistant U.S. Attorney General overseeing the United States Department of Justice Environment and Natural Resources Division under Attorney General Homer Cummings.
 After serving as Assistant U.S. Attorney General, he served as a special assistant to the Attorney General for several years, and then went into private practice in Washington, D.C., with his son, Newell Blair.
 From 1947 until 1950, Mr. Blair served on a regional loyalty board, and from 1950 to 1953 served on the President's Loyalty Review Board, which reviewed federal agency loyalty board determinations regarding whether federal workers were pro-communist.
 He retired in 1962.

 They were the parents of two children.
 Their son Newell Blair attended Yale University and graduated from the University of the South in 1929.
-He received his law degree from Washington University in St. Louis in 1932.
+He received his law degree from Washington University School of Law at Washington University in St. Louis in 1932.
 He was a Washington lawyer and businessman who was the founder of three legal newsletters.
 Their daughter, Harriet Blair was the wife of Newton Melville Forsythe.